 Skim the surface of the size after each print to remove any residual paint.
 Once the surface is clean, start over and make another unique design.
 This is an important step to keep any stray floating color from contaminating your next beautiful design.

-Keep all paints and chemicals out of reach of small children.
+Do keep all paints and chemicals out of reach of small children.